Infinity Guitar Works

 Seymour Duncan

-Seymour had realised that the 70’s fascination with ‘hot-humbuckers’ wouldn’t last for ever.
-He had worked with a number of artists over the years and had chance to get his hands on some of these early ‘vintage’ pickups.
-There was something special about them, so Seymour decided to find out how to make this original pickups properly.
-This was the mid 70’s, there was no internet to quickly Goole search a list of parts and a number of instructional videos on pickup assembly.
-Luckily, Seymour knew that one of the pioneers of this technology lived about 3 hour’s drive away.
+There was something special about them, so Seymour decided to find out how to make these original pickups properly.
+This was the mid 70’s, there was no internet to quickly Google search a list of parts and a number of instructional videos on pickup assembly.
+Luckily, Seymour knew that one of the pioneers of this technology lived about 3 hours’ drive away.

 Seth Lover and Seymour Duncan

 Seth Lover and Seymour Duncan worked together for almost 20 years.
 In 1994, the pair collaborated on the Seth Lover Humbucker.
 The most accurate reproduction of the original PAF humbucker.
-Each one (reputedly) wound on Seth’s own Leesona coil-winding machine, which Seymour Duncan now owns.
-The Seth Lover Humbucker is also the basis for the Antiquity PAF.

 Seymour Duncan refers to Seth Lover as his “humbucker mentor”.

-Even though it took until his 80’s, after numerous Seymour Duncan adverts, NAMM show appearances and interviews on both television and in magazines, Seth Lover finally gained the respect and admiration (and a little bit of celebrity status) he deserved.
+Even though it took until his 80’s after numerous Seymour Duncan adverts, NAMM show appearances and interviews on both television and in magazines, Seth Lover finally gained the respect and admiration (and a little bit of celebrity status) he deserved.

 Seth Lover